kingharrison/cheer-scoring/README.md

 ### Execution Scoring

 Every routine will have execution scoring on the skills provided.
 This is done on the 6 skill categories.
 Execution scoring is deductive, and performed on the skills presented.
 If a skill is not performed (someone didn't go in tumbling or a stunt did not attempt to go up) it is not judged.
 The deductions come off the earned difficulty score.
+Falls or incompleted skills are never counted to your divisor, but also are subject to lowering execution.

 ### Performance Scoring

+There is 10 points to be divided up to the judges for more subjective levels of of our sport: Dance, formations, creativity, and Overall Impression. (each with a 2.5 available points).

 ### Judges Required And How To Score